-School staff receive training to help identify early signs of radicalisation and extremism.
-Concerns of this nature are treated in the same manner as other causes for concern and reported on CPOMS to the DSL.
-Staff should ensure their understanding of PREVENT is up to date by accessing the SSS CPD course.
-Indicators of vulnerability to radicalisation are in detailed in Appendix 6.
+School staff receive training to help identify early signs of radicalisation and extremism. .Indicators of vulnerability to radicalisation are in detailed in Appendix 6.
+This happens via annual Prevent training through SSS Online.

 Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)11.